Ashyraffa/FractionCalc/README.md

 # Star this project?

-If you find my project is helpful, you can star this repo!
-That would help me a lot :D
+If you find our project is helpful, you can star this repo!
+That would help us a lot :D

 ## License